StudiedienstAntwerpen/be-cadastre/README.md

 If you need help, please post a new [issue](https://github.com/joostschouppe/be-cadastre/issues/new).

-If you found a solution, create a Branch, adapt and make a Pull request to get your fix into the main scripts.
+If you found a solution: create a Branch, adapt and make a Pull request to get your fix into the main scripts.

 If you don't know how to Github, a good place to start is [here](https://guides.github.com/activities/hello-world/).

 Sharing is caring.